MileHacker Logo

 Christmas Market Christkindlesmarkt

-From late November to December 24th, Augsburg hosts a famous Christmas market.
+Starting in late November to December 24th, Augsburg hosts a famous Christmas market.
 It teems with traditional food and drink stalls, offering Glühwein (mulled wine), roasted almonds, various sausages, and sweet treats.

 • Abundant festive decorations.

-• Highlights for a lot of visitors.
+• Highlights for a lot of people visiting.

 • A true holiday experience.